What are Preemptive Rights?

 - In short, the preemptive rights are necessary to shareholders because it allows existing shareholders of a company to avoid involuntary dilution of their ownership stake by giving them the chance to buy a proportional interest in any future issuance of common stock.

 - Preemptive rights are also known as Subscription rights, Anti-dilution rights, or Subscription privileges.

 It is common provisions found in the shareholder’s agreement.
 The preemptive rights are necessary to shareholders because it is used to prevent new investors from reducing the existing ownership percentage of existing shareholders.
 It is pertinent to note here that having this right does not require an existing shareholder to purchase additional shares compulsorily.
 The shareholder can choose not to make use of this right, and in such cases, the shares are sold to new investors and existing shareholders proportion of ownership in the business declines.

 Investing in the initial stage of a company is a risky proposition.
 Early stage investors would like to ensure that the risk they have taken should be rewarded with due returns once the company becomes successful.

-- These rights are important to shareholders because it grants the shareholders an opportunity but not an obligation to keep their initial ownership retained even when company goes for additional round of equity issuance by giving them the opportunity of the right of first refusal (i.e. only when the existing shareholders are not subscribing to the fresh issue in proportion to their existing ownership, company can bring in new investors and resultant proportionate declines in their ownership).
+- These rights are necessary to shareholders because it grants the shareholders an opportunity but not an obligation to keep their initial ownership retained even when a company goes for an additional round of equity issuance by giving them the opportunity of the right of first refusal (i.e., only when the existing shareholders are not subscribing to the fresh issue in proportion to their existing ownership, the company can bring in new investors and resultant proportionate declines in their ownership).

-- Another reason, these rights are important to shareholders because it protects investors from the risk of new shares being issued at a price lower than the price paid by previous investors.
-This is particularly more relevant in case of Convertible Preference shares.
+- Another reason, these rights are necessary to shareholders because it protects investors from the risk of new shares being issued at a price lower than the price paid by previous investors.
+It is rather more relevant in the case of Convertible Preference shares.